-Figure 5 The panel arrangements in Bridge can be customized to suit your own preferred way of working.
+Figure 5 The panel arrangements in Bridge can be customized to suit your own preferred way of working, plus the thumbnails can be moved around within the content area, as if you were shuffling photographs on a lightbox.
 If you double-click on a Panel tab, such as I have done here with the Keywords panel (circled in blue), this collapses the panel to just a tab.
 The panel sizes can also be adjusted by dragging on the vertical and horizontal dividers, and if you double-click on the divider bar (circled in red) you can toggle showing and hiding a side panel section.
-In this example, you can see how I expanded the Preview panel to see a large preview of the current selected thumbnail.
+In this example, you can see how I expanded the Preview panel to see a large preview of the current selected thumbnail image.